 This section describes direct and indirect taxes.
-However, taxes that are not amenable to microsimulation such as company income tax and property transfer tax are not discussed.
+However, taxes that are not amenable to microsimulation, such as company income tax and property transfer tax, are not discussed.

-Tax 1 (Income tax): This is a tax on profits earned by companies and emoluments earned by employees.
+Tax 1 (Income tax):): This is a tax on profits earned by companies and emoluments earned by employees.
 Self-employed individuals are also liable to pay income tax.
-Thus, income tax consists of company income tax and personal income tax.
-Personal income tax is levied on all income with a few exceptions such as Labour Day awards, ex-gratia payments, medical expenses, funeral expenses, and sitting allowances for councillors.
-Personal income tax in Zambia is largely collected via the 'pay as you earn' (PAYE) scheme.
-It has four income bands that are adjusted on an ad hoc basis during national budgets to provide relief in times of high inflation.
+Thus, income tax consists of company income tax3 and personal income tax.
+Personal income tax is levied on all income with a few exceptions, such as Labour Day awards, ex-gratia payments, medical expenses, funeral expenses, and sitting allowances for councillors.
+Personal income tax in Zambia is largely collected via the 'pay as you earn' (PAYE) scheme.4 It has four income bands that are adjusted on an ad hoc basis during national budgets to provide relief in times of high inflation.

-Tax 2 (Turnover tax): This is a tax on gross sales/turnover such as income, earnings, revenue, yield, and proceeds of small individual traders or companies with an annual turnover of ZMW 800,000 or less unless they are voluntarily registered to pay VAT.
+Tax 2 (Turnover tax): This is a tax on gross sales/turnover, such as income, earnings, revenue, yield, and proceeds of small individual traders or companies with an annual turnover of ZMW 800,000 or less unless they are voluntarily registered to pay VAT.
 This tax regime includes informal workers such as street traders.
-Prior to 2017, turnover tax was calculated at 3% of turnover for individuals with turnover of less than ZMW 800,000.
-In 2017 the rules changed to consist of six turnover bands (with associated turnover tax liabilities)
+Prior to 2017, turnover tax was calculated at 3 per cent of turnover for individuals with turnover of less than ZMW 800,000.
+In 2017, the rules changed to consist of six turnover bands (with associated turnover tax liabilities).
+However, in 2019, the turnover tax schedule returned to a flat rate, this time calculated at 4 per cent of turnover, applied to all turnover of less than ZMW 800,000.

-Tax 3 (VAT): VAT on good and services is levied at the standard rate of 16 per cent and a 0 per cent rate for exports and selected non-export goods.
-There are also a number of VAT-exempted items/services.
+Tax 3 (VAT): VAT on goods and services is levied at the standard rate of 16 per cent, and a 0 per cent rate for exports and selected non-export goods.
+There are also several VAT-exempted items/ services.